streaming-video-technology-alliance/common-media-library/CONTRIBUTING.md

 1. Make sure all tests pass by running `npm run test`.

+1. Mare sure to include a committ message that describes the change, following the [Conventional Commits](https://www.conventionalcommits.org/) format.

 ### Pull Request

-When you're finished with the changes, create a pull request, also known as a PR.
+When you're finished with the changes, create a pull request.